skyreflectedinmirrors/reactingFoamIPM/README.md

 # reactingFoamIPM
-An OpenFOAM solver based on reactingFoam, with profiling enabled by the IPM library
+An OpenFOAM solver based on reactingFoam, with profiling enabled by the IPM library and vectorized ODE integration.